shaun27stars/minesweeper/README.md

 [1]: https://secure.wikimedia.org/wikipedia/en/wiki/Minesweeper_(video_game)

-Each turn, you can either reveal a location of flag it
+Each turn, you can either reveal a location or flag it:

 Reveal a location.
 * This will show the number of mines adjacent to that square (including diagonals).